 When playing tug with your dog has he ever accidentally gotten your fingers when he's readjusting his grip?
 That won't happen with this pull toy.
 It's 25 inches long, so your dog will have plenty of room on one side and you will be able to keep your hand safely on the other side without having to worry that your fingers will get bit.

 The Mammoth Flossy Chews 3-Knot Rope is ideal for tugging, but you can also use it for other games as well.
-It’s lightweight, making it great for a fun game of fetch, and it can withstand aggressive chewing as well.
-The knots of the medium sized rope toy are about 3 inches in diameter, so they are perfect for gnawing on in between rounds of tug.
+It's lightweight, making it great for a fun game of fetch, and it can withstand aggressive chewing as well.
+The knots of the medium-sized rope toy is about 3 inches in diameter, so they are perfect for gnawing on in-between rounds of tug.

 The Best Looking Dog Toys

-First, I’ve tested several of West Paw dog toys:
+First, I've tested several West Paw dog toys:

 Once you get past their adorable appearance, you'll also see that they are decently made.
 These West Paw Rowdies dog toys are made with HardyTex reinforced fabric that has a strong mesh backing.
 Can you see the little nubs that are used to make the “hands” and “feet” of these toys?
 They are made from West Paw's unique Zogoflex material (which is a soft plastic blend).
 It feels similar to rubber is extremely durable to gnawing jaws.
 My dogs love these little nubs, and they haven't been able to chew them off yet.

 West Paw is a very reputable company, which is something that is extremely important to me as a pet owner and as a consumer.
 Their toys are made in the USA.
 They also offer a one-time replacement or refund guarantee.
 Toys range in prices: Custer currently selling for $22.00 on Amazon, Sanders is selling for $24.95 on Amazon, and Fergus is selling for $24.95 on Amazon, too.